mjoblin/neotiles/docs/index.rst

 This example relies on the default Tile class's ``default_color`` parameter to set its color.
-Normally you'll write your own subclass of Tile which will set the tile's pixels to more interesting colors (via your override of the draw() method).
+Normally you'll write your own subclass of Tile which will set the tile's pixels to more interesting colors (via your override of the :meth:`Tile.draw` method).

 You can see more on the :doc:`/pages/examples` page.